Diego Garcia: Mammals

 No mammal species are native on Diego Garcia, with no record of bats.
 Other than rats (Rattus rattus), all "wild" mammal species are feral descendants of domesticated species.
 During the plantation era, Diego Garcia was home to large herds of Sicilian donkeys (Equus asinus), dozens of horses (Equus caballus), hundreds of dogs (Canis familiaris), and house cats (Felis catus).
 In 1971, the BIOT Commissioner ordered the extermination of feral dogs following the departure of the last plantation workers, and the program continued through 1975, when the last feral dog was observed and shot.
 Donkeys, which numbered over 400 in 1972, were down to just 20 individuals in 2005.
 The last horse was observed in 1995, and by 2005, just two cats were thought to have survived an island-wide eradication program.

 Native birds

 The total bird list for the Chagos Archipelago, including Diego Garcia, consists of 91 species, with large breeding populations of 16 species.
 Although no birds are endemic, internationally important seabird colonies exist.
 Diego Garcia's seabird community includes thriving populations of species which are rapidly declining in other parts of the Indian Ocean.
 Large nesting colonies of brown noddies, bridled terns, the lesser noddy, red-footed booby and lesser frigatebirds exist on Diego Garcia.

-Other nesting native birds include red-tailed tropicbirds, wedge-tailed shearwaters, Audubon's shearwater, black-naped terns, white terns, striated herons, and white-breasted waterhens.
+Other nesting native birds include red-tailed tropicbirds, wedge-tailed shearwaters, tropical shearwater, black-naped terns, white terns, striated herons, and white-breasted waterhens.
 The 680-hectare Barton Point Nature Reserve was identified as an Important Bird Area for its large breeding colony of red-footed boobies.